-‘Tactical nuclear strike drill’ by N Korea as US, S Korea hold exercises
+North Korea simulates ‘tactical nuclear strike’ on South Korea

-Pyongyang’s latest launch follows deployment of B1-B bomber in joint US-South Korea exercises that end on Friday.
+Pyongyang says its latest launch is a response to US-South Korean military drills that included deployment of B1-B bomber.

-North Korea has fired two short-range ballistic missiles in a drill simulating a “scorched-earth” nuclear strike on targets in South Korea, in response to ongoing joint military exercises by the United States and South Korea, state media said.
+North Korea has fired two short-range ballistic missiles in a drill simulating a “nuclear strike” on targets in South Korea, in response to ongoing joint military exercises by the United States and South Korea, state media said.

 Pyongyang correctly carried out its “nuclear strike mission,” the general staff of the North Korean People’s Army (KPA) said in a statement carried by the news agency KCNA on Thursday.